Stable local dynamics: expansion, quasi-conformality and ergodicity: Expanding sequences

 \begin{theorem} Let $\{f_i\}_{i=1}^\infty$ be a sequence in $\diff_{\rm loc}^{1+\alpha}(M)$ with bounded $\cC^{1+\alpha}$ norm.
 Let also $x\in M$ and $\rho>0$ be such that for any $n\in \N$, $f_n$ is defined on $\ball{f^{n-1}(x)}{\rho}$.
 If the sequence is quasi-conformal expanding at $x$, then there exist {$\xi_0>0$} and $\theta>1$ such that for any {$\xi\in (0,\xi_0]$} and $n\in \mathbb{N}$,

 for some $r_n>0$. \end{theorem}

 In other words, one obtains a control of geometry of the iterations of a ball from certain assumptions on the derivatives at the center.
 The passage from linear to nonlinear follows from precise estimates on pseudo-orbits of corresponding product of matrices.
 The proof of this theorem occupies the entire subsection.
 As it is a local statement, we prove Theorem \ref{thm:control-shape-M} by showing similar statements on Euclidean space and for uniformly contracting sequences of local diffeomorphisms.
+We also prove a stronger version of Theorem \ref{thm:control-shape-M} in Theorem \ref{thm:st-control-shape}.